-Our program began to take shape more than 30 years ago, when experienced educator Rabbi Shuel Klain developed a technique to help even his most struggling students.
+Our program began to take shape more than 30 years ago, when experienced educator Rabbi Shaul Klein developed a technique to help even his most struggling students.

-Rabbi Klain realized that drills and repetition weren’t effective for many of his students, and that he needed a learning technique that was more engaging, and that made it easier for students to review on their own.
-Armed with this insight, Rabbi Klain created unique flashcards that translate words using pictures – images that imprint themselves in a child’s minds more vividly than typical verbal translations.
-The results were dramatic: Rabbi Klain found that students using his flashcards could easily gain 5-7 new words a day with relative ease, and in a matter of months made tremendous strides in translating both Chumash and Gemara.
+Rabbi Shaul Klein realized that drills and repetition weren’t effective for many of his students, and that he needed a learning technique that was more engaging, and that made it easier for students to review on their own.
+Armed with this insight, Rabbi Shaul Klein created unique flashcards that translate words using pictures – images that imprint themselves in a child’s minds more vividly than typical verbal translations.
+The results were dramatic: Rabbi Shaul Klein found that students using his flashcards could easily gain 5-7 new words a day with relative ease, and in a matter of months made tremendous strides in translating both Chumash and Gemara.

-Laibel Shemtov was himself one of the products of Rabbi Klain’s method.
+Laibel Shemtov was himself one of the products of Rabbi Klein’s method.